dreth/tfm_uc3m/README.md

 docker run -it -p 3838:3838/tcp dreth/tfm_uc3m
 ```

-This approach will always guarantee you're pulling the latest version of the container, as I might take slightly longer to push changes to the container to docker hub unless they're significant.
-However, since the container always pulls the latest version of the app from github, any version of it will run the latest version of the app after pulled.
+This always ensures you're using the latest version of the container, however, this approach will not allow you to push database changes to the [data folder's repository](https://github.com/dreth/tfm_uc3m_data), unlike using the container uploaded to docker hub, although you will still be able to update the data locally if you desire to do so.

-That said, changes to the container won't happen very often.

-You might require administrative privileges to build docker containers.
-If on sh/zsh/bash, you can use ```sudo```.

 ---

 ### Running directly on R

+**All features except pushing data to the [data repo](https://github.com/dreth/tfm_uc3m_data)** are available using this method, although there are significantly more requirements to use it.

+If on windows, you will not be able to update the database locally either unless you manually clone the repo and run the [query.py](https://github.com/dreth/tfm_uc3m/blob/main/api/query.py) python script.

-It is recommended to use the docker approach described above, nevertheless, if you want to do so otherwise, it is possible to run the full-featured application as follows:
+It is recommended to pull the docker hub container as described above, nevertheless, if you still want to do so through directly through R, it is possible to run the application as described below.

 #### R requirements